-- Must not obstruct traffic signals. - Must be suitable for use in a commercial, outdoor setting. - Must not protrude into the buffer causing a hazard to passing people or vehicles. - May overhang into the footpath area provided there is a minimum clearance of 2.2 metres. - The colour of umbrellas should be sympathetic to the heritage values and the streetscape.

-Must be adequately weighted or bolted to the parklet structure and lowered during high winds.
+- Must not obstruct traffic signals/sight lines. - Must be suitable for use in a commercial, outdoor setting. - Must not protrude into the parklet buffer zone (as it could be hazardous to passing people or vehicles). - May overhang into the footpath area provided there is a minimum clearance of 2.2 metres. - The colour of umbrellas should be sympathetic to the heritage values and the streetscape. - Must be adequately weighted or bolted to the parklet structure and lowered during high winds.